Getting Started

 )

-For production, ensure your AWS credentials are properly configured and DynamoDB tables are created with the appropriate permissions.
+For production with DynamoDB, ensure your AWS credentials are properly configured and DynamoDB tables are created with the appropriate permissions.

 For DynamoDB Local, set the following environment variables before running your app: